MRH4287/FFNetParser/Readme.md

 __I would change that if i could, but HTTPS do not work so well with my API Calls__

+## How to Build this

+This Script uses Grunt as Buildtool.

+Install Node.js on your machine and run the command `npm install` in the project directory.

+After that, just run `grunt` to run the build process.

 ## Disclaimer